 Community Outreach

-The Tisch Cancer Institute’s Community and Outreach Services Program provides community-based, culturally relevant educational programs aimed at increasing cancer awareness in vulnerable groups.
-Through this work, we seek to enhance minority involvement across the continuum of cancer care, including risk reduction, early detection, diagnosis, treatment, survivorship, as well as palliative services.
-Those interested in planning a presentation or volunteering are encouraged to contact us.
+The Tisch Cancer Institute’s Community Outreach and Engagement Program provides community-based, culturally relevant educational programs aimed at increasing cancer awareness in vulnerable groups.
+Through this work, we seek to enhance the involvement of the underserved populations across the continuum of cancer care, including risk reduction, early detection, diagnosis, treatment, survivorship, as well as palliative services.
+Those interested in health education programming are encouraged to contact us by filling out this request form.

 Cancer Outreach Programs